 With SEBASTIAN NOELLE

-In this class I will present various approaches to soloing and comping on the guitar.
-While the instrument has its challenges in the non-linear organisation of the fretboard, it also presents unique possibilities through the combination of aspects attributed to the piano (polyphony) and to the saxophone or trumpet (bending, dynamics, slurs etc.), while at the same time being able to create sonic landscapes through the addition of electronic effects.
+In this guitar class I will present various approaches to soloing and comping on the guitar.
+While the instrument has its challenges in the non-linear organization of the fretboard, it also presents unique possibilities through the combination of aspects attributed to the piano (polyphony) and to the saxophone or trumpet (bending, dynamics, slurs etc.), while at the same time being able to create sonic landscapes through the addition of electronic effects.
+Check out Sebastian in action here.

 Attaining a technical command of the guitar is a prerequisite for fluid single-line improvisation.
 I will work with the students towards this goal by looking at various picking techniques, such as alternate and economy picking, three-notes-/four-notes-per string scales, bebop scales, symmetrical scales, Messiaen modes, isometric and chromatic picking exercises.

 We will also examine the ‘building blocks’ of improvised solos in the jazz and (to a certain degree) rock idioms: intervals, arpeggios and scales.
 Exercises such as restricting yourself to a certain interval or type of arpeggio and developing a melodic or rhythmic motif will expand the students’ improvisatory skills in a creative way.
-Special attention will be given to training the ear by encouraging the students to sing these exercises before playing them.
+In this guitar class, special attention will be given to training the ear by encouraging the students to sing these exercises before playing them.

 Aside from the standard voicings (drop 2, drop 3) and their inversions, we will explore more unusual ones: close position, drop 2+3, drop 2+4, spread position, other diatonic interval structures (4ths, 5ths etc), open string voicings and chromatic clusters or bi-/poly-/atonal chords, the knowledge of which will open up possibilities for a personalized chordal approach through the discovery of more modern sounds.